Trillhood/-3.2-Project-and-Documentation/README.md

 This is the documentation of the development of a Face Mask Detection System using Machine Learning.

 The project uses a command line interface and can run on any operating system.

+Run the Face Mask detector.ipynb in the parent folder before running face_detector.py
 ---